wandb/docs/docs/tutorials/weave_models_registry.md

 <CTAButtons colabLink='https://colab.research.google.com/drive/1Uqgel6cNcGdP7AmBXe2pR9u6Dejggsh8?usp=sharing'/>

-# Models and Weave - Integration Demo
+# Models and Weave integration demo

 This notebook shows how to use W&B Weave together with W&B Models.
 Specifically, this example considers two different teams.

 * **The Model Team:** the model building team fine-tunes a new Chat Model (Llama 3.2) and saves it to the registry using **W&B Models**.
-* **The App Team:** the app development team retrieves the Chat Model to to create and evaluate a new RAG Chatbot using **W&B Weave**.
+* **The App Team:** the app development team retrieves the Chat Model to create and evaluate a new RAG chatbot using **W&B Weave**.

 Find the public workspace for both W&B Models and W&B Weave [here](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/evaluations).